 Agnès quickly handed him the sword.
 "Here, take it back now."

 Both Louise and Guiche were surprised.
 Ryan reached out and grasped the sword by the hilt, raising an eyebrow as he studied her expression.
 She looked a bit weary, as if she'd just awoken or had been out all night.
 He then grinned.

 "He didn't cause you too much trouble, did he?"

 A blush formed on Agnès cheeks as she just shook her head.
 "Keep it sheathed, and there won't be any trouble."

 "Good advice I live by every day," Ryan replied.
 "Thank you."

 Agnès just let out a hum, and left to rejoin the Princess's guard detail.
 She was more than ready to wash her hands of last night and pretend it never happened.

 It was good to hear his voice again.
 "Seriously, welcome back, my friend," Ryan replied.

 "Hello, my student," Wulf replied.

-"Nothing terrible!
+"Nothing she didn't consent to!
 I just possessed her, went into town, had some food and drink, and made friends with a charming girl named Jessica.
 Apparently she's Siesta's cousin."